inducer/relate/README.rst

-Courseflow
+CourseFlow
 ==========

-Courseflow lets students participate in online activities.
+CourseFlow is a `Django <https://docs.djangoproject.com/>`_-based courseware package that lets students participate in online activities.
 Each such activity is called a "flow".
 It flows over a couple of pages, each of which can be, say, a video, a quiz question, a page of text, or, within the confines of HTML, something completely different.

-Courseflow is set apart by the following features:
+CourseFlow is set apart by the following features:

 * Emphasizes ease of authoring, using `YAML <https://en.wikipedia.org/wiki/YAML>`_, `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ and Python.